 These symptoms are not only disruptive to a man’s life, but also may be interrupting the spouse’s sleep.
 Many men avoid treatment because they do not want to undergo surgery, especially with the risk of sexual side effect.

 “© Merit Medical, Used With Permission.”

-The PAE Procedure
+The Prostate Artery Embolization Procedure